norgrenm/norgrenm/README.md

 - Languages: MSFT SQL, Python, R and Spark
 - Focuses: Natural Language Processing, Bayesian Inference, and Reinforcement Learning
-- Visualization software includes: Tableau & Power BI
+- Visualization software includes: Tableau, Power BI & NEO4J

 There is always more to learn.